 I always like to compare it to making a grilled cheese sandwich.
 It’s way easier to take the cheese out before you grill the sandwich than to take it out after you’ve grilled it.

 The Patient Story: Thank you for laying that out.
-And I think it’s interesting that even among specialists, there are, you know, some areas still where there’s debate, still a lot of medical different opinions, right?
+I think it’s interesting that even among specialists, there are some areas still where there’s debate, still a lot of medical different opinions, right?

 Real doctor vs. Dr. Google (research)

 Jeffrey P.: I guess it was a combination.
-As I said, Dr. Weight gave me the diagnosis that day and he says, you know, he told me about his story about his dad was my age when he was diagnosed and he lived a very productive life after that.
+As I said, Dr. Weight gave me the diagnosis that day.
+He told me about his story.
+His dad was my age when he was diagnosed, and he lived a very productive life after that.
 And considering your age, you live a similar lifestyle as well.
-And then between that and my research online and that helped me make the decision, so it may be a combination of the two.
+Between that and my research online, and that helped me make the decision, so it may be a combination of the two.

 Being an Empowered Patient

-Jeffrey P.: After I broke the news to my sister, who is a breast cancer survivor, and she was asking me, do I need radiation treatment?
-Then you know, I began reaching out to both Dr. Weight and Dr. Modlin and asking them the same questions.
+Jeffrey P.: After I broke the news to my sister, who is a breast cancer survivor, she was asking me, “Do I need radiation treatment?”
+Then I began reaching out to both Dr. Weight and Dr. Modlin and asking them the same questions.

 In my mind, if they weren’t responding within the two days or three days that they were saying, I was getting nervous and getting nervous.
-And finally, I reached out to one of his nurses in the triage area.
-And she said, you know what?
-It’s probably best to come in to see Dr. Weight and ask those questions.
+Finally, I reached out to one of his nurses in the triage area.
+She said, “You know what?
+It’s probably best to come in to see Dr. Weight and ask those questions.”

-So when I got in there and I talked about it, he answered my question and I said again, I feel like I’ve been a pest, I do apologize.
+When I got in there and I talked about it, he answered my question.
+I said, ‘Again, I feel like I’ve been a pest.
+I do apologize.’

-But I felt like because I was going in two different directions that I was bothering both him and Dr. Modlin by my question, but you know, he gave me some reassurance, you know, he said you’re not being a pest.
-He says just feel free to ask any questions that you may have.
-And you know, after today, if you’ve got any more questions just reach back out to me and we’ll be more than happy to answer your questions.
+But I felt like because I was going in two different directions that I was bothering both him and Dr. Modlin by my question, but he gave me some reassurance.
+He said, “You’re not being a pest.”
+He says, “Just feel free to ask any questions that you may have.
+After today, if you’ve got any more questions, just reach back out to me, and we’ll be more than happy to answer your questions.”

 In fact, [my primary care doctor] said Dr. Weight has the highest bedside manner that he can recommend to me in this area.
-So that sort of eased me down and that sort of settled me down some, as well.
+That sort of eased me down, and that sort of settled me down some as well.

-The Patient Story: I love that you shared that because of course, you know, we know Dr. Weight’s credentials and at Cleveland Clinic, and it’s really important to find someone you feel comfortable with the medical expertise.
+The Patient Story: I love that you shared that because, of course, we know Dr. Weight’s credentials and at Cleveland Clinic, and it’s really important to find someone you feel comfortable with [who has] the medical expertise.

 The impact of a doctor’s personal approach

-But Jeff, how did that make you feel in terms of being more of an empowered patient perhaps when you finally heard this directly from him, hey, you’re not being a bother.
+Jeff, how did that make you feel in terms of being more of an empowered patient, perhaps, when you finally heard this directly from him — hey, you’re not being a bother.
 Go ahead and ask me whatever questions you need.

-And so after he said that it was like, okay, I’m not bothering him.
-Just ask the question If you have something tonight or tomorrow or whatever, just feel free to ask any questions you may have.
+After he said that, it was like, okay, I’m not bothering him.
+Just ask the question.
+If you have something tonight or tomorrow or whatever, just feel free to ask any questions you may have.
 And I felt comfortable with him that day.
 That just really put me at ease.

-The Patient Story: And one more thing about that when Dr. Weight shared with you such a personal tidbit, you know that his father had been diagnosed with prostate cancer and, you know, gave you more of that personal bit of information.
-How did that impact you?
+The Patient Story: One more thing about that.
+When Dr. Weight shared with you such a personal tidbit, that his father had been diagnosed with prostate cancer, and gave you more of that personal bit of information, how did that impact you?
 How did that help you?

 That sort of helped me make the decision to say things are going to be okay.
 I talked to my sister, who’s in ministry.
-She also said, hey you know God, God knows you.
-You’re going to make it, you’re going to survive through this whole process.
-And so that too, you know, it sort of settled me down a bit because it was after I got that initial news.
+She also said, “Hey, you know God.
+God knows you.
+You’re going to make it; you’re going to survive through this whole process.”
+That, too, sort of settled me down a bit because it was after I got that initial news.

 Subconsciously, I think I was still on the edge, but I guess that’s to be expected.
-But subconsciously I was still on edge.
+But subconsciously, I was still on edge.
 I didn’t sleep very well for a couple of days after that.
-And then the closer I got to the surgery it was even more sleepless nights and what have you.
-But, you know.
+Then the closer I got to the surgery, it was even more sleepless nights and what have you.
 I guess that’s to be expected.

 Dr. Weight’s POV on empowered patients

-I’ve thought a lot, how do we help patients get there?
+I’ve thought a lot, “How do we help patients get there?”
 I think the patient should really feel like they are in the driver’s seat.
-That’s hard to do because when you get diagnosed with cancer, it feels like everything’s out of control and everything’s happening to you and people are making predictions about your life and you feel like you don’t have any control.
+That’s hard to do because when you get diagnosed with cancer, it feels like everything’s out of control.
+Everything’s happening to you, people are making predictions about your life, and you feel like you don’t have any control.

 Seek a second opinion!

 The Patient Story: Yeah, no, absolutely.
 Those are great points to consider.
-Dr. Weight one more follow up here.
+Dr. Weight, one more follow-up here.
 Speaking of questions and the patient, I know with prostate cancer it’s really about the individual.
-Jeff, you know, 59 at diagnosis, young, healthy, a Black man.
+Jeff — 59 at diagnosis, young, healthy, a Black man.

-And so I wanted to ask you about what factors to consider for people, too.
-And I know with genomics and mutations, you know, we don’t know if his sister with breast cancer had BRCA 1 or 2 or anything like that.
+So I wanted to ask you about what factors to consider for people, too.
+I know with genomics and mutations, we don’t know if his sister with breast cancer had BRCA 1 or 2 or anything like that.
 But how important is it to have this kind of information and for patients to be able to ask the right questions?

 Treating patients as individuals in medicine

-We still do a lot of population based medicine where we take people and we try to put them into the most, the smallest groups possible, but we still make these determinations based on the average black man or the average white man or the average guy who’s 59 or the average genomic score, for example.
+We still do a lot of population-based medicine, where we take people and we try to put them into the smallest groups possible, but we still make these determinations based on the average Black man or the average white man or the average guy who’s 59 or the average genomic score, for example.

 Family discussions on risk of prostate cancer

 The Patient Story: Absolutely, thank you for that.
 Jeff, on that note, I know you’ve mentioned you have a younger brother a couple of years younger than you.
-And we know from some statistics that, if you have a father or a brother with prostate cancer, you’re more likely to get prostate cancer, to have it.
+We know from some statistics that if you have a father or a brother with prostate cancer, you’re more likely to get prostate cancer, to have it.

-So I would love to hear from you.
+I would love to hear from you.
 You said you were going to talk to him.
-Can you tell us a little bit more about the conversation that you think is important to have.
+Can you tell us a little bit more about the conversation that you think is important to have?

-Jeffrey P.: And probably the most important one is get yourself checked, the quicker, the better.
-But the sooner the better the better off you would be.
+Jeffrey P.: Probably the most important one is get yourself checked, the quicker the better.
+But the sooner, the better off you would be.

-So if there is presence of cancer, you can get treated quicker quickly and get it taken care of versus waiting till later because men of color tend not to go to the doctors a lot.
+So if there is presence of cancer, you can get treated quickly and get it taken care of versus waiting till later, because men of color tend not to go to the doctors a lot.
 And if they do so, it’s always at the ninth hour.

-The sooner you can get it checked and get tested, or what have you, the better off you will be.
-And so that would be my conversation with him or any man of color, to get checked and get checked quicker and timely and more frequently.
+The sooner you can get it checked and get tested or what have you, the better off you will be.
+That would be my conversation with him or any man of color, to get checked and get checked quicker and timely and more frequently.